codebymedu/reputable/README.md

 - **Try our MVP**: We're looking for the first 100 users to try our platform and provide feedback.
 - **Follow our Public Roadmap**: Stay updated with what's coming next and share your suggestions.

-## Development Plan

-Our journey starts with creating a landing page to gather email addresses, followed by:

-- Developing an MVP
-- Engaging with users via social media
-- Adding new features based on your feedback

 ## Contact

 Created by Meduard Krasniqi - for any inquiries, reach out via contact@codebymedu.com.